group-butler/GroupButler/README.md

 > • Set bot_api_key to the authentication token you received from the [BotFather](http://telegram.me/BotFather).
 >
 > • Set admin as your Telegram ID.
+>
+> • If it asks for the sudo password, insert it.

 Before start the bot, you have to start Redis.
 Open a new window and type:
 ```bash